 Meta-analyses and head-to-head trials comparing PPIs for the treatment of peptic ulcer disease with Helicobacter pylori have shown comparable rates of eradication when paired with comparable antibiotic regimens.
-68-72,74-76,79 One small trial reported higher eradication rates for patients treated with esomeprazole than pantoprazole.
+70-74,76-78,81 One small trial reported higher eradication rates for patients treated with esomeprazole than pantoprazole.
 In a recent meta-analysis by McNicholl et al, both esomeprazole- and rabeprazole-based H pylori regimens were considered more effective with regard to eradication rate compared to traditional PPIs (lansoprazole, omeprazole and pantoprazole).

 Nelson et al conducted an analysis of the impact of converting patients with GERD from omeprazole to lansoprazole through a managed care plan policy change.
-87 Patients converted were surveyed by telephone prior to the interchange and 30 days after the interchange.
+92 Patients converted were surveyed by telephone prior to the interchange and 30 days after the interchange.
 One hundred and five patients completed both interviews.
 After the interchange, increased frequency of heartburn while awake was reported in 37% of the patients, 9% reported increased frequency of heartburn that kept them from falling asleep, 33% reported increased frequency of use of any over-the-counter heartburn preparations and 13% reported increased frequency of diet change due to heartburn symptoms (P values not reported).
 Mean patient satisfaction scores based on a 10-point scale (1 being not satisfied and 10 being completely satisfied) decreased significantly from baseline (9.0 vs 7.2; P<0.001).
-Cote et al evaluated whether patients with GERD who were previously managed on lansoprazole 30 mg twice daily could be maintained on rabeprazole 20 mg once daily after a formulary change at a Veterans' Affairs hospital.
-90 Of 435 patients who had received lansoprazole 30 mg twice daily for at least 12 months, data was evaluated for 223 patients.
+92 Cote et al evaluated whether patients with GERD who were previously managed on lansoprazole 30 mg twice daily could be maintained on rabeprazole 20 mg once daily after a formulary change at a Veterans' Affairs hospital.
+93 Of 435 patients who had received lansoprazole 30 mg twice daily for at least 12 months, data was evaluated for 223 patients.
 Of these patients, 111 (50%) were successfully maintained on rabeprazole 20 mg once daily, 23 (10%) were able to discontinue PPI therapy and 89 (40%) were considered treatment failures (subsequent increase in PPI dose or a switch of PPI).
 Of these, 82 patients had recurrent GERD symptoms while on rabeprazole 20 mg once daily (of note, data for about half of the patients was excluded for reasons such as no documentation of GERD in the medical record, recent diagnosis of peptic ulcer, lack of follow-up and never received once daily PPI).

-Meineche-Schmidt conducted a study in 829 patients investigating the long-term effect of health-care consumption when double doses of omeprazole were utilized.
-Patients with dyspeptic symptoms were randomized to receive omeprazole 40 or 20 mg or placebo every morning for two weeks.
+93 randomized to receive omeprazole 40 or 20 mg or placebo every morning for two weeks.
 Patients were evaluated on symptom relief.
 In addition, relapse rates and health-care consumption after 12 months were recorded.
 Complete symptom relief was comparable between omeprazole 40 mg (66.4%) and omeprazole 20 mg (63.0%) but higher than placebo (34.9%; P value not reported).
 Relapse rates after 12 months were comparable between all treatment arms (67.7% for omeprazole 40 mg, 64.7% for omeprazole 20 mg and 63.3% for placebo).
 There was no difference between treatment arms in the number of contacts with the general practitioner, referrals to specialists, hospitals or use of dyspepsia medications (specific data not reported).